The Fair Labor Standards Act and Postdocs

 New York University: raising salaries.

-Smith College: “we have held off on any decision pending the final outcome.”
+Smith College (Massachusetts): delayed plans until outcome clear, no new updates as of Feb 28 2017 – “we have held off on any decision pending the final outcome.”

 Texas A&M: “The injunction has not affected postdoc salaries.
 The University is not requiring raises for postdocs, and any salary increases that were made prior to the injunction will remain in effect…Salary increases that were recommended in conjunction with the FLSA change were still implemented after the injunction.
 The Human Resources Office will strive to be internally and externally equitable for future postdoctoral research associates hired at the University.”